bashojs/basho/README.md

 basho 10 -i square.js sqr -j 'sqr(x)' -j x+100 -j 'sqr(x)'
 ```

-### Arrays, Filter and Reduce
+### Arrays, map, filter, flatMap and reduce

 If the input to an expression is an array, the subsequent expression or command
 is executed for each item in the array.
+It's the equivalent of a map() function.

 ```bash
 # echo 1; echo 2; echo 3; echo 4